-Once the promotion boards are ap-Once the RSC receives the report, they proved, the unit will send a copy of the pro- integrate recommended Soldiers onto the motion board proceedings, the DA Form PPRL and begin the slotting process.
-3355, the Promotion packet composition, RSCs identify the first Soldier on the list and the elections and preferences checklists that meets the reported requirements.
-Proto the servicing RSC based on the Soldier's motion board proceedings received prior Home of Record.
-This should be accom- to the 10th of the month will be integrated plished within 15 days of the approval of the onto the PPRL the 10th of the following board results. month
+Once the promotion boards are approved, the unit will send a copy of the pro- integrate recommended Soldiers onto the motion board proceedings, the DA Form PPRL and begin the slotting process.
+3355, the Promotion packet composition, and the elections and preferences checklists that meets the reported requirements.
+Proto the servicing RSC based on the Soldier's motion board proceedings received prior plished within 15 days of the approval of the onto the PPRL the 10th of the following board results.